 As an accredited member of the British Association for Counselling and Psychotherapy, Gill de Sylva wanted a light, bright and positive website to provide information to potential clients.

 I have yet to see if reinstalling Rapport will bring the problem back, but when the computers go back to the customers we’ll find out.
-Definitely seems linked to the Creators Update tho’.
+It definitely seems linked to the Creators Update though.

 Here is the body of an email that I sent to one of my customers this morning:

 For writing PDFs, you need a tool called Cute PDF Writer, which can be downloaded here: http://www.cutepdf.com/download/CuteWriter.exe

 It relies on a second utility called Ghostscript which should be installed automatically as part of the process, or to be sure you can install it first here: http://www.cutepdf.com/download/converter.exe

 Once you have both tools there will be a new printer in your list, so you can print any documents from any application and just choose the Cute PDF Writer as the target.
 You will be prompted for a location to save to.

 You can’t underestimate the dangers of losing critical data.
 Yet the complexity of managing backups for yourself can be daunting.
 If you copy it to an external disk, how do you make sure the disk is safe?
 What if it’s swept off the shelf by a passing tea trolley?
 If it’s stolen, have you done enough to make the data unreadable to whoever gets their hands on it?
 Data protection is a hot topic these days, so handing over all your customers’ names and addresses could be as much of a disaster as losing your data altogether.

 Many backup processes have fallen flat because no-one checked the logs to make sure they completed successfully, or because no-one ever thought to run a test and make sure the data was usable when it was copied back off the device.